 Placement of graduates is outstanding in math education, professional employment, and graduate school in statistics and pure and applied mathematics.

-- Offers bachelor's and master's degree programs in nursing.
+- Offers bachelor's, master's, and doctoal degree programs in nursing.
 All programs are fully accredited by the Accreditation Commission for Education in Nursing Inc. (ACEN).

 - Master's of Science in Nursing programs include Family/Individual Across the Lifespan Nurse Practitioner and Nursing Education.